arnavxjain/PyMail-Assistant/README.md

-## PyMail-Assistant - The next Gen Mail Assistant
+## PyMail-Assistant - The Next Gen Mail Assistant

-#### This is how the program functions 👇
+#### How To Runn 👇
-- The file reads the excel sheet that has been attached to it using `pandas`.
+- You need to create a .py file that reads an excel sheet that has been attached to it using the `pandas` module.
 A file that looks like this

 ![image](https://user-images.githubusercontent.com/70736942/119271576-bdd82800-bc1f-11eb-9b9e-20e035d982be.png)

-- Assigns The column data to variables
+> Everything in the file has been commented for its positioning.
+Use that for better explanation

+- Then assign variables to each column after reading it.
+- Create a `for loop` if you're sending it to multiple people
+- Address the `Sender`, `Subject` and `To` locations
+- First Name of the `reciever` will be automatically picked using the line after the designation of the `To` location
+- Create the `HTML` temmplate
--
+- Run the Program